mitsukacke2285/gnina_workflow_v2/README.md

 # Installation

-## 1. Open WSL
+## 1. Open WSL or Ubuntu

 The workflow was developed for **Windows Subsystem for Linux (WSL)**.

-Open your WSL terminal before proceeding.
+Open your WSL or Ubuntu terminal before proceeding.

 A dedicated Conda environment is recommended to prevent dependency conflicts with other Python projects.